B2B Sales Funnel: Complete Guide for Marketers

 If you’re still a little confused by the OTT/CTV definition, you can also think of providers like Hulu, Netflix, Amazon Prime Video, and Roku, where all you need is WiFi to connect to your favorite TV shows and you’re good to go.

 This is where we get to the good stuff!
-CTV and OTT is more than a trend—it’s a marketing revolution.
+CTV and OTT are more than a trend—they’re a marketing revolution.
 Here are just a few of the primary benefits of this type of advertising:

 We’re more than happy to help brands make what was once thought impossible, possible.
 We’ve worked with Fortune 500 companies and start-ups, on both the B2B and B2C sides looking for reasons to invest in OTT.